The Coming of Atlas: Publication history

 The character of Atlas' first and only appearance prior to this story was in DC Comics 1st Issue Special #1 in 1975.

 James Robinson was named as the new Superman writer in February 2008.
 In many of his interviews approaching the start of his run, he stated that he always wanted to work on Superman, and also with writer Geoff Johns, comparing the two of them to Hal Jordan and Oliver Queen.
-With regards to his plans for the book, starting with "Atlas", he made a point that every reader will care about every major character in the Superman universe.
+Regarding his plans for the direction of the comic, starting with "Atlas", he was wary to share much, stating, "Geoff has a lot of ideas and I'm very much allowing him to run the show."
+He asserted, though, that by the end of it, every reader would care about every major character in the Superman universe.
 Because he had worked on "Batman: Face the Face", he was asked if his and Johns' work on the two Superman books would be the same.
-He was quick to reply that it would not be, but that it would be, "better than that".
+He was quick to reply that it would not be, but that it would be "better than that."

 Robinson believes he has a connection to Superman, as he was "...a working-class British guy who came to America and America has given me everything", similar to the immigrant story that Superman's creation was based upon.
-But in regards to the choice of having Atlas as the villain for his opening arc, it was due to his love for "all things Jack Kirby".
+But in regard to the choice of having Atlas as the villain for his opening arc, it was due to his love for "all things Jack Kirby".

 His other main reason for doing the comic was Superman's rogues gallery, as he felt that:

 "He has guys that can beat him punch for punch; fist for fist, Doomsday is obviously the prime example.
 But they all lack any sense of humanity.
 Atlas is going to have humanity.
 The way I like to look at him is like in the Marvel Universe, Namor is a hero but he really skates the fine line between being a hero and a villain, but he stays on the side of the hero.
 Atlas skates that line between being a hero and a villain but he ultimately always falls on the villain side".

 He continued to say that Atlas will become a major player in the Superman mythos moving forward and there will be some real twists to the character.